 The name Toquade is a tribute to Christine’s French heritage – it is French and means “craze” or “infatuation”.
-This would be an appropriate label for many vintners who have a focused passion towards winemaking, and in this case reflects Christine’s own passion towards the Sauvignon Blanc varietal.
+This would be an appropriate label for many vintners who have a focused passion towards winemaking, and in this case reflects Christine’s own passion towards the Sauvignon Blanc variety.

-Yountville is Napa Valley’s “sweet spot” for growing this varietal and we have sampled a number of delicious Sauvignon Blanc wines from this appellation.
-The vineyard is on the valley floor and contains deep soil and deep roots – all dry farmed.
+Yountville is Napa Valley’s “sweet spot” for growing this variety and we have sampled a number of delicious Sauvignon Blanc wines from this appellation.
+The vineyard is on the valley floor close to the Napa River and contains deep soil and deep roots – all dry farmed.
 The wine is made in a French style; with slightly higher acidity and the focus being on the characteristics of the fruit, both on the bouquet and with the flavors.

-Updated vintage: The 2008 Toquade is pale straw in the glass with a bouquet showing mineralities and pronounced citrus aromas including lemon lime and tangerine blossom.
+The 2008 Toquade Sauvignon Blanc is pale straw in the glass with a bouquet showing mineralities and pronounced citrus aromas including lemon lime and tangerine blossom.
 This is a leaner styled atypical Sauvignon Blanc (for Napa Valley) that shines best when paired with food and is perfect for tasting with a variety of cheeses.
 Like Toquade’s earlier vintages this wine saw no oak and was aged in stainless steel barrels on the lees for 7 months.
-Weekly stiring helped create some of the mid palate structure and weight.
+Weekly stirring helped create some of the mid palate structure and weight.

 Christine’s Sauvignon Blancs are not the riper fruit picked at higher brix wines that are commonly found for this variety.
 Rather she picks at a lower brix and stays away from the influence of oak, preferring to show the varietal expression rather than any winemaker influences.
 The palate shows green apple and lemon zest with red grapefruit nuances towards the finish.
 This wine has lively acidity and carries some nice weight throughout the body.